prokoudine/ardour-tutorial/content/mixing-sessions/using-plugins/index.en.md

 {{< figure alt="bypass" src="en/ardour7-ace-reverb-bypass-in-mixer-strip.png" >}}

 Bypassed plugins are shown with the LED turned off.
+On the screenshot above, the fader is enabled and the _ACE Reverb_ plugin is bypassed.

 Right-clicking the plugins will give a menu with several options, including _Delete_.